-Only after the registration of FIR the investigation is carried on.
-FIR is not considered as a substantial piece of evidence.
-It is advisable to register FIR as soon as one comes to know about the cognizable offence.
-If there is delay in filing FIR then a reasonable reason has to be taken into consideration.
+Only after the registration of an FIR, the investigation is carried out.
+Even though the FIR is not considered as a substantial piece of evidence, it is advisable to register FIR as soon as one comes to know about the occurrence of a cognizable offence.
+If there is a delay in filing FIR then a reasonable reason has to be taken into consideration.

 Under section 154 of Criminal Procedure Code, 1973, the procedure for filing an FIR has been given.
-Usually a person visits the police station for filing of the FIR or complaint.
+Usually, a person visits the police station for filing of the FIR or complaint.
 No charges are charged for filing the FIR.

 Step-3: The information deduced in writing has to be signed by the informant.